thommesZip/cv-tracker/README.md

 # CV Tracker
-This is a useful fun project.
+This is a little experiment.
 I wanted to know more about where my CVs go and what happens to them.
 Since they contain quite some links to my website, linkedIn, Gihtub etc...
-I thought, let´s track the link clicks!
+I thought, let´s try to apply e-mail tracking strategies to PDFs.

 ### This repo contains: